arcology-network/binary-releases/content/getting-started/start-exploring.md

 ### 2.4.
 Import Accounts

-There are a list of [pre-created accounts](../developers/tutorials/accounts.md) in the docker container with sufficient balanace that developers and can use to initiate transactions instead.
+There are a list of [pre-created accounts](../developers/tutorials/accounts.md) in the docker container with sufficient balances that developers and can use to initiate transactions instead.

 ### 2.4.
 Show Balances